arjunrajlaboratory/KallistoSleuth/README.md

 Follow the steps below to set up the pipeline:

-1) Download and install miniconda (link - install the python 3 version) and snakemake (link).
+1) Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html) (install the python 3 version) and [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
 Make sure you are using R v3.6, not all dependencies for sleuth have been upgraded for R v4.0.
 You can download and install older (or newer) versions of R here (link).

 2) *** If you are using macOS with a version >10.11 (El Capitan, Sierra, High Sierra, Mojave, or Catalina (as of 2020)).
 There have been some annoying changes with how R installs some packages, including dependencies of sleuth like the data.table package.
-You should download and install the 3.6.z version of r-macos-rtools (link), which will fix that when you load packages in Rstudio.
+You should download and install the 3.6.z version of [r-macos-rtools](https://github.com/rmacoslib/r-macos-rtools/releases/tag/v4.0.0), which will fix that when you load packages in Rstudio.
-3) Clone the git repository - https://github.com/arjunrajlaboratory/KallistoSleuthe.git  to your local computer, in whatever folder you prefer.
+3) Clone the git repository - https://github.com/arjunrajlaboratory/KallistoSleuth.git  to your local computer, in whatever folder you prefer.
-4) Access the top of the folder, you will see empty data/ folder and a ref/ folders.
+4) Access the top of the folder, you will see empty **data/** folder and a **ref/** folders.
 5) Place your zipped fastq files into the data/ folder.
 Depending on your reference genome, download the appropriate tar folder from the Pachter lab (https://github.com/pachterlab/kallisto-transcriptome-indices/releases ).
 If you are not using a model organism you will need to create your own index. *** It is important to record the version of the transcriptome to refer to upon data publication.
 Your configurations file has a line to record this.
 6) Move the tar file above into the ref/ folder and either double click to open the folder or open it via the command line.
-7) In the config/, you will see three files - config.yaml, samples.tsc, and units.tsv.
+7) In the **config/**, you will see three files - **config.yaml**, **samples.tsv**, and **units.tsv**.
 Edit those to describe your data.